 December 22, 2016 by The Citron Review

-I infuse tequila in my sighs, think about getting a third ear piercing and buying a corset to thin out my girth.
-I spread glitter on my caterpillar lips, and my mother tells me I look like a star.
+I infuse disappointment in my sighs, think about getting a job and maybe buying a corset to thin out my body.
+I spread glitter on my lips, and mother tells me I look like a star.
 The words dangle off her tongue, and I’m not sure if it’s a compliment.
 My mother takes care of my kid, but is more keen on keeping the blades away from me.
 I don a periwinkle dress and pray that the fashion magazine has an opening.
 I don’t give a damn about working, but my grandmother does.
 She addresses my mother: where did you go wrong?
 The words are honey mingled with vinegar, whispered yet maneuvered to reach my ears.
 Her eyes are swords, slicing and tearing apart the rouge on my cheeks and the tattoo on my collarbone.

 My mother wants me to be happy, exactly what she is not.
 She takes me out to R-rated movies when my grandmother is asleep, trying to escape the fact that all three of our men left us.
 One in a coffin, one in bed with a model, one nowhere to be found; but not in the order people would anticipate.
 She buys me scented candles speckled with violet gems, takes me to bakeries next to fashion magazine offices where we smear our faces with third-rate blueberry pudding.
 My daughter will be beautiful; she has her father’s genes.
 Her skin is too smooth for a newborn, her eyes too bright, her hair too satiny.
 When my grandmother rocks her to sleep because my lungs are populated with smoke, I hear her hum.
 Don’t take after your mother, take after me.
 And I bite my lips until blood becomes my dinner.